SpectralJager/grimlang/readme.md

 ```

 ## Variable
 Muatable identifiers with binded value.
-Values can be simple constant litteral or expression.
+Values can be simple constant literal or expression.
 Can shadow identifiers from parent scope.
 Returns unit type.

 Create new variable:
 ```Lisp